Search Shortcut cmd + k | ctrl + k

 The QUALIFY clause is used to filter the result of WINDOW functions.

-ORDER BY and LIMIT Clauses
+ORDER BY, LIMIT and OFFSET Clauses

 VALUES List